Spoiled Milk

 Desperate for answers, Emily and her classmates turn to spiritualism, hoping for a glimpse of wisdom from the great beyond.
 To their shock, Violet’s spirit appears, choosing pious Evelyn as her unlikely medium.
 And Violet has a warning for them: the danger has just begun.

 Something deadly is infecting Briarley.
-It starts with rotten food and curdled milk, but quickly grows more threatening.
-As the body count rises and the students race to save themselves, Emily must confront the fatal forces poisoning the school.
-Emily’s fight for survival compels her to reevaluate everything she knows about Violet, Evelyn, Briarley and, ultimately, herself.
-In this visceral, exuberant debut, Avery Curran channels the indelible ambience and intrigue of the classic boarding school novel while turning the beloved genre on its head.
+It starts with rotten food and curdled milk and quickly grows more threatening.
+As the body count rises, Emily confronts the fatal forces poisoning the school, but if she is to survive, she must reevaluate everything she knows about Violet, Evelyn, Briarley and, ultimately, herself.

 In 1928, Emily Locke’s final year at the isolated Briarley School for Girls is derailed when Violet, the school’s brightest star (and a cunning beauty for whom Emily would do anything), falls to her death on her eighteenth birthday.
 Emily and her buttoned-up rival Evelyn are, for once, in agreement: Violet’s death was no accident.
 There’s an obvious culprit, the French schoolmistress with whom Violet was getting a little too close—they only need to prove it.